Reta Shaw

 Reta Shaw (September 13, 1912 – January 8, 1982) was an American character actress known for playing strong, hard-edged, working women in film and on many of the most popular television programs of the 1960s and 1970s in the United States.
 She may be best remembered as the housekeeper, Martha Grant, on the television series The Ghost & Mrs. Muir and as the cook, Mrs. Brill, in the 1964 film Mary Poppins.

 Early life

-Reta M. Shaw was born in South Paris, Maine, on September 13, 1912, to Edna M. (née Easson) and Howard Walker Shaw.
+Reta M. Shaw was born in South Paris, Maine, on September 13, 1912, to Howard Shaw.
 Her father was an orchestra leader.
 Shaw's younger sister was actress Marguerite Shaw.
 The daughter and granddaughter of women who believed in spiritualism, Shaw reportedly once told a newspaper interviewer that she had been "brought up on a ouija board."

-She was a graduate of the Leland Powers School of the Theater in Boston, Massachusetts.
+Shaw graduated from Paris High School in 1929, and was awarded the Alumni Prize, as well as a varsity letter for her role as manager of the girls track team, at commencement.
+She sang at the South Paris Congregational Church and participated in amateur theatricals, and would later study acting and graduate from the Leland Powers School of the Theater in Boston, Massachusetts.

 Career

+After attending Leland Powers School, Shaw pursued professional theater as a performer, accompanist, music director, and teacher, including time on the faculty of the Bishop Lee School in Boston, and several seasons of summer stock in Malden Bridge, NY.
+In 1936-1937, Shaw spent a year as vocal coach and teaching acting for children at the Studio Theater School in Buffalo, New York, as well as performing with Studio Theater players in plays including "Spring Dance" by Philip Barry, She directed the one-act play, "So's Your Old Antique" by Clare Kummer for Studio Theater Workshop, and also performed on local radio in Buffalo.
+Shaw subsequently did comedy work in night clubs, and during World War II joined the Red Cross Entertainment Unit, serving for three years, mostly overseas, including 18 months in Iceland.